 If you’ve ever wondered what life as a writer feels like, I think this photo sums up the writing life quite nicely.
-I’m sure Stephen King’s writing reality is vastly different, but so far, I have spent more time waitinskeleton1g than anything else (including writing).
+I’m sure Stephen King’s writing reality is vastly different, but so far, I have spent more time waiting than anything else (including writing).
 So, here’s a glance into my writing experience.

 Some writers have to wait for inspiration from their muse.
 Trust me, the Here’s the Plot for Your Book Muse is fickle.
 She comes when she feels like coming and in her own sweet time.
 And, she leaves far too early (often in the middle of the book) without a word or a backward glance.
 One minute she’s there, whispering witty ideas in your ear and the next…poof.
 She’s gone.
 Some writers are blessed not to need her and can come up with ideas or take an idea their publisher wants written, plot the entire book, and write it without the visitation of a muse.